 - The well is more than 20 years old (the estimated lifespan of a well is 20 to 30 years)

 You can fix this problem by lowering the pump deeper into the well hole if it wasn’t as low as possible in the first place.
 Alternatively, you can deepen the well or consider techniques like hydrofracturing that could help increase the well’s water flow.

 Pro Tip: You might encounter dry-like behavior if you are using more water than your well can provide.
 A well pump with a circuit to prevent it from running with no water will kick off often meaning that your water pressure will drop until the well gathers water the pump can move again

-If your off water system is built on an old well you found in place or dug over 20 years ago, you can get better water flow by sinking a new modern well.
+If your off grid water system is built on an old well you found in a place or dug over 20 years ago, you can get better water flow by sinking a new modern well.
 Chances are the new well will not only produce more water but will also be cleaner and more reliable for years to come.

 Faulty Plumbing Between the Pressure Tank and The House

 If the pressure gauge on your tank was above the low-pressure limit (often above 40 psi), then the problem must be between the tank and your house.

 - Poorly winterized plumbing causing ice to block water flow

 - Loose or cracked pipes that leak water into the ground